oehf/ipf/commons/map/README.md

 * **Reverse collisions.** Where several keys map onto one value, the Groovy service silently made the last one the inverse.
 The converter reproduces that and marks the others `narrower`, and warns so the canonical inverse can be chosen deliberately.
-* **Composite values.** The `~` convention has no place in the model.
-Such values are written verbatim and flagged; the mapping wants splitting by hand.
+* **Composite values.** The `~` convention is gone.
+Such values are written verbatim, and the `.map` loader flags each mapping using them; the mapping wants splitting by hand.
+* **Typed mappings.** A script may map objects — enum constants, numbers — where the model holds strings, so only their `toString()` form is converted.
+Code that relied on getting the objects back does not get them any more, and no format can express them, so each such mapping is flagged for rewriting in Java; see [What changed in IPF 6.0](#what-changed-in-ipf-60).
 * **Comments.** A `.map` file is evaluated, not parsed, so its comments never reach the model.
   Several of them record the code system a code came from and are worth copying over.